-A variety of edible, yet decorative, peppers can be grown indoors such as Black Pearl, Prairie Fire and Sangria.
+A variety of edible, decorative peppers can be grown indoors such as Black Pearl, Prairie Fire and Sangria.
 They will keep you hot, (sss!) through the long winter nights.

 Microgreens, all the rage and pricey to boot, can be grown on the kitchen table or counter.
 Everything from chia, cress, mustard, radish and arugula can be raised indoors in the comfort of your kitchen.
 Grow microgreens in fresh soil each time you start them to ensure food safety and discourage disease or other pathogens like salmonella.
-The tiny roots or mats of microgreens can be susceptible to these and should not be used if there is any sign of mold or decay.
+The tiny roots or mats of microgreens can be susceptible to these problems and should not be used if there is any sign of mold or decay.

-Kids, especially, love to grow the mini greens since they pop up quickly so a rapid reward is to be had.
+Kids love to grow mini greens since they pop up quickly.
 They are loaded with vitamins, minerals, enzymes and phytonutrients, and they can be grown in almost anything from a decorative ceramic pot to a leftover cottage cheese container.

 Broccoli, which germinates early and reliably, is another wonderful option for growing edible houseplants.

 How to Grow Edible Plants Indoors

 Growing edible houseplants necessitates light, water, and nutrients.
 Find a container that either has drainage holes or in which you can make holes.
 Fill the pot or like item with well-draining potting medium.

 Add the seeds or transplant a starter plant and moisten the soil.
 If using seeds, cover with plastic wrap and situate in a warm area.
 Keep moist and remove the wrap once germination has begun.

 Mature plants should be in full to mostly sunny exposures.
 Harvest will depend upon what edible plant you are growing inside.
 Hand pollination may also be necessary.
-Check the seed package or label for starts to determine when to reap the bounties of your indoor garden.
+Check the seed package or label to determine when to reap the bounties of your indoor garden.